-We all have times when we lack confidence and don't feel good about ourselves.
+We all have times when we lack confidence and do not feel good about ourselves.

 What is self-esteem?